MohsenMaaleki/odyssey_protocol/README.md

 ### Getting Started

 Odyssey Protocol is designed to be intuitive and accessible.
-Here's how to jump in:
+Here's your step-by-step guide to becoming a space program director:

+#### Step 1: Access the Game

-1. **Find the Game**: Look for an Odyssey Protocol post in your subreddit (or create one if you're a moderator)
+1. **Find an Odyssey Protocol Post**: Look for a post with the Odyssey Protocol app in your subreddit
+   - If you're a moderator, you can create a new post using the "Create Odyssey Protocol Post" menu action
-2. **Launch the App**: Click the "Launch App" button on the post to open the game interface
+2. **Click "Launch App"**: The button appears on the post - click it to open the full game interface
-3. **Welcome Aboard**: Your Reddit username automatically appears - you're authenticated and ready to play
+3. **Automatic Authentication**: Your Reddit username appears at the top - you're logged in and ready to play
+4. **First Impressions**: You'll see the main game interface with a space-themed background and several feature buttons

+#### Step 2: Understand the Interface

-4. **Explore the Interface**: The main screen provides access to all game systems through clearly labeled buttons
+The main screen provides access to all game systems:

-**Available Features:**

 - 🔬 **Tech Tree** - Unlock new rocket parts, missions, and bonuses using Science Points
 - 🏆 **Leaderboard** - View seasonal rankings and compete with other players
 - 🖼️ **Gallery** - Browse commemorative mission patches from completed missions
 - 💡 **Suggest Mission** - Propose new mission ideas for the community to vote on
+- 📋 **View Suggestions** - Browse and vote on community-proposed missions
 - 🗳️ **View Ballot** - Vote on curated mission suggestions that will be added to the game
-- 🎮 **Mission HUD Demo** - See the real-time mission tracking system in action
+- 🎮 **Mission HUD Demo** - See the real-time mission tracking system in action (toggle to show/hide)

+#### Step 3: Start Your Space Program

+**For New Players:**

+1. **Check Your Science Points**: Look at the Tech Tree to see your current SP balance (starts at 0)
+2. **Explore Available Unlocks**: Some basic unlocks like "Light Engine" are available from the start
+3. **Complete Missions**: Once gameplay is implemented, missions will award Science Points
+4. **Unlock Technologies**: Spend SP to unlock better engines, fuel tanks, and mission types
+5. **Climb the Leaderboard**: Earn points for successful missions to compete with other players

+**For Experienced Players:**

+1. **Optimize Your Tech Tree**: Plan your unlock path to maximize mission success rates
+2. **Target Leaderboard Positions**: Check your rank and see how many points you need to reach top 10
+3. **Contribute Mission Ideas**: Propose creative missions that the community might vote for
+4. **Participate in Ballots**: Vote on curated missions to shape the game's future content
+5. **Save Mission Patches**: Create commemorative patches for your most impressive missions

+#### Step 4: Engage with the Community

+- **Vote on Suggestions**: Help curate which mission ideas make it into the game
+- **Compete on Leaderboards**: Seasonal rankings reset periodically, giving everyone a fresh start
+- **Share Your Patches**: Your mission patches appear in the shared gallery for all players to see
+- **Propose Missions**: Submit your own mission ideas and see if they become part of the game

 ### Tech Tree System